enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/README.md

 ENISA and TF-CSIRT therefore created the ‘Reference Security Incident Taxonomy Working Group' (RSIT WG) with the aim of enabling the CSIRT community to reach a consensus on a security incident reference taxonomy.
 The RSIT WG was approved as official TF-CSIRT working group by the TF-CSIRT Steering Committee on 26 September 2018.

-During the 2nd meeting at 53rd TF-CSIRT in Hamburg it was decided to use the [eCSIRT.net incident taxonomy](https://www.trusted-introducer.org/Incident-Classification-Taxonomy.pdf) as the starting point for the RSIT, and use this as it is for version 1 of the RSIT.

-For more information visit the [ENISA working document](https://www.enisa.europa.eu/publications/reference-incident-classification-taxonomy).

 ## Contributing